 You will submit short assignments by email.
 They will have a timestamp, and so we will know when you submitted them.
 They are due at the start of class on the day they are due.
 The start of class is 1:45 pm sharp.
 If your short assignment comes in at 1:46 pm, it is late.
 Short assignments handed in late will receive no credit.

-Your section leader will grade your short assignments on a scale of 0, 1, or 2.
+Your section leader will grade your short assignments on a scale of 0 to 5.

 In-depth lab assignments will be due on certain Mondays and Fridays through the course; you will have one week to work on each lab.
 You are not required to complete the lab assignment in the lab.
 You may use your own computer wherever you like, just as you do for short assignments.